 The typical career path of an accountant is very broad, however, there are two starting points that are most common.

-Train in Industry: Work within the Finance department of a business.
+Work within the finance department of a business.
 Reporting on the financial performance of the business, whilst also studying for a formal accountancy qualification (AAT, ACCA, CIMA).
 You would usually start out as a finance assistant or trainee accountant and having gained your qualification, can move up in the business (or another business) to become a Finance Manager, Financial Controller, Finance Director, or CFO.

 Work within a professional accountancy firm (e.g. KPMG, PwC, Deloitte).
 Usually, as an auditor or tax advisor, you would work on behalf of the firm with their clients to provide advice & guidance on the financial performance of their business.
 It is traditional to study for an accountancy qualification (ACA, ACCA) alongside working in professional practice.